USS United States on Patrol

 On the Philadelphia bank of the Delaware River, the new Navy commissioned its first ship, the USS Alfred.
 On the Alfred, John Paul Jones was the first to hoist the original American national flag, the Grand Union Flag.
 Later, Francis Hopkinson, a New Jersey signer of the Declaration, designed the first Navy flag, which became the pattern for the Stars and Stripes.

-In Philadelphia's Tun Tavern, John Adams wrote the Navy’s organizing document, the Articles of War.
+In Philadelphia's historic tavern called The Tun, John Adams wrote the Navy’s organizing document, the Articles of War.
 From the Delaware the navy’s first flotilla sailed, and escorted the Marines on their first amphibious operation to seize guns and gunpowder from the British in the Bahamas.
 The Navy’s efforts were organized in Philadelphia through most of the American Revolution, until the war ended and the Continental Navy was dissolved.

 The U.S. Navy was reborn in Philadelphia after the Constitution was adopted there.
 A few years after Philadelphia became the Nation’s Capital, Congress met in Congress Hall and passed the Navy Act of 1794, creating the Department of the Navy.
 There President Washington nominated the first Secretary of the Navy, and Congress authorized construction of the famed six frigates, which were designed in Philadelphia.
 The first – USS United States – was launched on the Delaware and was the first U.S. Navy ship.